 Prescription drug fraud – (499.005)

-This complex laws surrounding prescription drug fraud cover a variety of infractions.
+In some cases, a perfectly innocent 2-liter soda bottle has been used as justification to pursue a possession of paraphernalia charge.
 You are not allowed to possess certain prescription drugs without a prescription.
 You are not allowed to possess a prescription pad or form that has not be legally signed by the medical practitioner named on the document.
 You are not allowed to misrepresent yourself as the person named on a valid description.
 You are not allowed to obtain a prescription through the use of other fraudulent means, such as “doctor shopping.”
 Penalties and charges can range from a first degree misdemeanor with the potential of a year of jail time and $1,000 in fines to a third degree felony with the possibility of five years in jail.

 Possession of paraphernalia – (893.147)